Applied Theatre – artistic theater practice & society

 Study & Occupational Fields

-The master's program involves the exploration and invention of participatory, immersive, interventionist, collaborative, and site-specific forms and formats.
-Students are invited to seek the theatrical in the everyday, translate interests into action, and "read" spaces and people beyond theatrical conventions.
+Applied Theatre means transferring the art of theater to social fields of action that are not necessarily art or theater related.
+The Master's program includes the exploration and invention of participatory, immersive, interventionist, collaborative and site-specific forms and formats.
+Students are invited to search for the theatrical in the everyday, to translate interests into action and to "read" spaces and people beyond theatrical conventions.

 General study information